weblabdeusto/weblablib/docs/source/advanced.rst

    $ export FLASK_APP=laboratory.py
    $ flask run-tasks

 These two processes end immediately.
-You can run them in a loop outside, use ``cron`` or similar tools or so.
+You can run them in a loop outside in a shell, use ``cron`` or similar tools or so.

 This way, the ``gunicorn`` processes will only manage web requests, and the external processes will run the tasks and clean expired users.